 Now, for things to do.
 We have several very good art galleries here and that is always one of my favorite things to do when I am out of town.
 How about a massage?
 Several professionals on the Outer Banks will come to you, so you don't even have to leave your little beach house.
 Walk the beach, collect some seaglass and shells.
-Then, go to Cloud Nine Creative Emporium in Nags Head and make a key chain, a necklace, earrings, etc. It is fun, it is creative and you will have a memory every time you look at it.
+Then, go to Cloud Nine Creative Emporium in Nags Head and design and craft your own necklace, earrings, keychain or some other special keepsake.
+It is fun, it is creative and you will have a memory every time you look at it.

 The Alligator River National Wildlife Refuge is home to birds, ducks, bears, red wolves and of course, alligators.
 Charge your smart phone and/or bring your camera, you will want to take photos.
 Like to hike?
 You will find trails and observation platforms, wildlife trails and fishing and canoeing routes too.
 Website.

 The National Wildlife Refuges Visitor Center on Roanoke Island is open daily, all year and is free.
 You can easily spend a few hours here with all the exhibits to see.
 Did you know that this area used to have quite the Moonshine industry?
 Yep, it was in Buffalo City and you can read all about that and the logging industry on the OBX too.
 In fact there is a brand new attraction in Manteo, the Buffalo City Exhibit, where you can see photos, old moonshine stills, railroad relics and more.
 Free admission.
 Located at 107 Budleigh Street. www.BuffaloCityExhibit.com